Lantah/GramR2/docs/quick-reference.md

 join a network and acquire consensus.
 Until then, the node risks being exposed to (and replaying) malformed input from the archive.

-In order to mitigate this risk, stellar-core can emit a "reference file" full of trusted hashes for the ledgers of checkpoints, anchored in an SCP consensus ledger value observed on the network it is configured to trust.
+In order to mitigate this risk, gramr can emit a "reference file" full of trusted hashes for the ledgers of checkpoints, anchored in an SCP consensus ledger value observed on the network it is configured to trust.